Display related posts on your WordPress blog and feed. Supports thumbnails, shortcodes, widgets and custom post types!

 Echoes the list of posts wherever you add the this function.
 You can also use this function to display related posts on any type of page generated by WordPress including homepage and archive pages.

 <?php if(function_exists('echo_ald_crp')) echo_ald_crp(); ?> to your template file where you want the related posts to be displayed.

-Takes a post ID and returns an array of related post IDs.
+Takes a post ID and returns the related post IDs as an object.

 $postid : The ID of the post you'd like to fetch.
 By default the current post is fetched.
 Use within the Loop for best results.

 $limit : Maximum number of posts to return.
 The actual number displayed may be lower depending on the matching algorithm and the category / post exclusion settings.